 When do the new acquisition thresholds take effect?

-The inflation-adjusted thresholds (SAT, MPT, and others in the table above) took effect on October 1, 2025, under FAC 2025-06 (90 FR 41872).
-See the threshold table above for the exact before-and-after amounts.
-The TINA and CAS threshold changes from the FY2026 NDAA take effect around June 30, 2026.
+The inflation-adjusted thresholds took effect on October 1, 2025, under FAC 2025-06 (90 FR 41872).
+The simplified acquisition threshold is now $350,000 and the micro-purchase threshold is $15,000.
+The TINA and CAS threshold changes from the FY2026 NDAA apply to contracts entered into after June 30, 2026 (FY2026 NDAA Sec.
+1804(c)).

 Do these changes affect my existing contracts?